top of page

 This is the usual training path for airline cadets (airline sponsored) and it is also the recommended training path for those who plan to self-finance their training and which to fly for an airline one day.

 All of the ground school (theory) and most of the flying will be conducted at our main base in Vientiane, Laos.
-At the end of the course, our students spend approximately 2 months in BC, Canada to get the flight experience to pass the Multi-Engine Class Rating and the Multi-Engine Instrument Rating flight tests.

-Our integrated program is designed to give you 191 h flight time in the airplane total (single-engine 170, plus multi-engine 21) with an additional 50.8 h in the simulator.
+Our integrated program is designed to give you 185 h flight time in the airplane total (single-engine 164, plus multi-engine 21) with an additional 36 h in the simulator.

-The 7 steps of our Integrated Training
+The 6 steps of our Integrated Training

-Step 1: CAFTC Selection
+Step 1: Selection

-Before we enlist you into our intense, full-time, 2-year program, we want to make sure that you are able to keep up with the pace of the group.
-This is a critical first step to help make sure that the flight hours and cost estimates will remain close to the target.
-Our integrated program is designed to be completed in 191 flight hours.
+Before we enlist you into our intense full-time, integrated program, we want to make sure that you are able to keep up with the studies.
+The entry tests are a critical first step to help make sure that the flight hours and cost estimates will remain close to the target.

-During our tests we will look at your physical and mental aptitude as well as your character and help you decide if an airline career, during which you will be responsible for many lives, is the right choice for you.
+During our tests we will look at your physical and mental aptitude as well as your character and help you decide if the airline career, during which you will be responsible for many lives, is the right choice for you.

-Our Aptitude Testing consist of several stages, you must pass each stage to advance to the next stage.
+Our aptitude testing consist of several stages.
+You must pass each stage to advance to the next stage.

-In the second stage you will complete four training sessions, two in the simulator and two in the airplane.
-If you pass this stage we will accept you into our Integrated Flight Training.
+In the second stage you will complete training sessions in the simulator and in the airplane.

 Step 2: PPL